 For Condo Sofa nontoxic upholstery furniture Warranty Information, please click here.

 What about the foam - what's in it?

 We use 100% polyurethane foam with zero flame retardants.
 Our foam is of exceptional, long lasting quality, which enables us to offer lifetime warranty (a single replacement free of charge, though shipping charges may apply).
-While some state the polyurethane foam may emit toxic gases, those foams made using inexpensive materials with addititves such as urea formaldehyde and drying agents like toluene are the cheaper polyurethane foams that cause eye and respiratory irritation, nausea, headaches, etc.
+While it is known that some polyurethane foam can emit toxic gases, it is the cheap foams made with carcinogenic urea formaldehyde fillers and drying agents like toluene that cause eye and respiratory irritation, nausea, headaches, etc.

-Dr. Heather Stapleton at Duke University met with me, Ross Endicott, near the Duke campus in 2013, and we discussed the concerns mentioned on some website concerning polyurethane foam.
+In 2013 we asked Dr. Heather Stapleton at Duke University about polyurethane foam.
 Her unofficial summary was that cheaper foams can be dangerous, but better, sturdy, and more expensive premium foams are not the source of any significant concerns with respect to indoor air quality.

 What about the sleeper mattresses?

 There are no flame retardants in our mattresses.
 Instead of boric acid, chemicals and carcinogens, our mattresses use the same nontoxic smolder barriers made of polyester patting that we had tested by California's state abs in Sacramento, and therefore our sleep sofas are 100% free of chemical flame retardants.